-Brearton is a member of the Beverly Hills Bar Association and serves on the board of directors of the LA Sports Council and the LA Promise Fund, a nonprofit organization that is helping children in underserved Los Angeles communities graduate high school.
-He is also a member of the Academy of Television Arts & Sciences and the Sports Lawyers Association.
+He is a member of the board of directors of the LA Sports Council and LA Promise Fund, a nonprofit organization transforming underserved communities by preparing every child in one South Los Angeles neighborhood to graduate from high school.
+He is also a member of the Academy of Television Arts & Sciences.

 Brearton began his career in 1992 as a certified public accountant with KPMG in Los Angeles, where his first client was MGM.